mitesh-neema/medusa-mcp/README.md

 In the oas folder your can replace admin.json with your admin.json and similary store.json with your store.json alternatively , you can fork it make it your custom mcp server.
+Use this medusa-oas-cli[https://www.npmjs.com/package/@medusajs/medusa-oas-cli] to generate the JSON files.

 ## Contributing